baraamallah/HARMUN_TRACKER/README.md

 *   Node.js (v18 or later recommended)
 *   npm or yarn

-### Firebase Setup
+### Firebase Setup (CRITICAL for Functionality & Deployment)

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Add a Web App**: In your Firebase project, add a new Web application.
 3.  **Copy Firebase Config**: During the web app setup, Firebase will provide you with a `firebaseConfig` object.
 You'll need this for the environment variables.
 4.  **Enable Firestore**: In the Firebase Console, go to "Firestore Database" and create a database.
 Start in **Test Mode** for initial development (allows open read/write). **CRITICAL**: You MUST set up proper [Firestore Security Rules](#firestore-security-rules-critical) before deploying to production.
-5.  **Enable Firebase Authentication**: In the Firebase Console, go to "Authentication".
+5.  **Enable Firebase Authentication**:
+    *   In the Firebase Console, go to "Authentication".
     *   Go to the "Sign-in method" tab.
-    *   Enable the **Email/Password** provider.
-This is required for the current login page.
+    *   **Enable the Email/Password provider.** This is required for the current login page.
-    *   Go to the "Users" tab and add at least one user (e.g., your admin account that will be the Superior Admin).
+    *   Go to the "Users" tab and **add at least one user** (e.g., your admin account that will be the Superior Admin).
 Note the UID of this user.
+This UID will be used as the `OWNER_UID`.

 ### Project Setup